ORNL/AdditiveFOAM/doc/paper.md

 There is an established need for intermediate frameworks that are capable of accurately predict melt pool shape, thermal gradients, and other meso-scale quantities across an entire part.
 Some open-source mesoscale heat transfer software tools have recently emerged to address these challenges:

-- Adamantine [@adamantine] is a thermomechanics simulation tool built on an open-source software stack designed for high performance computing across computing architectures, including the deal.II finite element software package [@deal.ii], ArborX [@arborx], Trilinos [@trilinos], and Kokkos [@kokkos].
+- Adamantine [@adamantine] is a thermomechanics simulation tool built on an open-source software stack designed for high performance computing across computing architectures, including the deal.II finite element software package [@deal.ii].

 - GO-MELT [@go-melt] is a gpu-optimized multidomain thermal simulation tool implemented as a finite element solver using jax [@jax].